MartinLasek/Maya/README.md

-25.02.2017 | collection view with sent photos in gallery view 27.02.2017 | collection view with received photos in gallery view 16.03.2017 | implement tableview in wishlist view 18.03.2017 | add wish to wishlis
+25.02.2017 | collection view with sent photos in gallery view 27.02.2017 | collection view with received photos in gallery view 16.03.2017 | implement tableview in wishlist view 18.03.2017 | add wish to wishlist
 19.03.2017 | vote wish up
- | set optional username
+ | add terms of use needed to be accepted

 ### Licence
 **This is going to be a free App.
 You are not allowed to publish it as your own to the AppStore.**